odoo/documentation/inventory/management/misc/scrap.rst

 scrap location.
 It’s named *Virtual Location/Scap*.

 Of course, you can create new scrap areas if needed.
-To do so, go to *Inventory > Configuration > Settings* and activate the *Storage Locations* feature.
+To do so, go to :menuselection:`Inventory --> Configuration --> Settings` and activate the *Storage Locations* feature.

 .. image:: media/scrap_01.png
     :align: center

-Now, go to *Configuration > Locations* and create your scrap location.
+Now, go to :menuselection:`Configuration --> Locations` and create your scrap location.

 .. note::
          You have to check *Is a Scrap Location?* on the location form.
 In